johnaparker/stoked/README.md

 License
 --------------
-Pedesis is licensed under the terms of the MIT license.
+StokeD is licensed under the terms of the MIT license.